 At the commercially mature stage as determined by the producer, there were no significant differences (P > 0.05) between infected and non-infected trees in the recorded fruit ripeness indices (Table 1).
-Over each of the three years, yearly average titratable acidity (TA) values for the two cultivars ranged from 6.85-8.95 g/L for PPV-infected trees and 7.07-8.88 g/L for non-infected trees (P=0.871).
-Yearly average juice pH values over the course of the study ranged from 3.56-3.72 for infected and from 3.51-3.67 for non-infected trees (P=0.371).
-Soluble solids content (SSC) measured as ^oBrix ranged from 10.8-12.9% and 10.6-12.8% for fruit from infected and non-infected trees, respectively (P=0.616).
+Over each of the 3 years, yearly average titratable acidity (TA) values for the two cultivars ranged from 6.85 to 8.95 g $L^{-1}$ for PPV-infected trees and 7.07 to 8.88 g $L^{-1}$ for non-infected trees (P = 0.871).
+Yearly average juice pH values over the course of the study ranged from 3.56-3.72 for infected and from 3.51-3.67 for noninfected trees (P = 0.371).
+Soluble solids content (SSC) measured as Brix ranged from 10.8-12.9% and 10.6-12.8% for fruit from infected and non-infected trees, respectively (P = 0.616).
 There were no consistent differences in any of the measured fruit ripeness values between fruit from infected and non-infected trees over the three years of study (Table 1).
 Measurements of fruit firmness were higher in every year for fruit from non-infected trees, with values from 9.0-21.5% higher than for infected trees (Table 1).
-These yearly average values were not statistically different (P>0.05), however, and there was also no difference in fruit firmness when all years and both cultivars were considered together (P=0.36).
-Chroma and 'L' fruit colour assessments which relate to advancing fruit maturity were slightly higher in every year for fruit from PPV-infected trees than for non-infected trees (Table 1), but the differences were not statistically significant (P>0.05).
-Analysis of the main effect of infection status for cultivars and years combined showed no overall differences for Chroma (P=0.771) or 'L' values (P=0.076).
-Differences in fruit Hue angle were not consistent across years and there was no overall difference (P=0.650) between fruit from infected and from healthy trees (Table 1).
-Similar to the field results, fruit produced by PPV-infected trees grown in the screenhouse did not differ from fruit of non-infected trees with respect to pH (P=0.835) or ^oBrix values (P=0.485) (Table 1).
-For all three cultivars over both years, average pH values were
+These yearly average values were not statistically different (P > 0.05), however, and there was also no difference in fruit firmness when all years and both cultivars were considered together (P = 0.36).
+Chroma and 'L' fruit colour assessments which relate to advancing fruit maturity were slightly higher in every year for fruit from PPV-infected trees than for noninfected trees (Table 1), but the differences were not statistically significant (P > 0.05).
+Analysis of the main effect of infection status for cultivars and years combined showed no overall differences for Chroma (P = 0.771) or 'L' values (P = 0.076).
+Differences in fruit Hue angle were not consistent across years and there was no overall difference (P = 0.650) between fruit from infected and from healthy trees (Table 1).